awsdocs/aws-cloudformation-user-guide/doc_source/quickref-iam.md

 15. Bucket: !Ref mybucket
 ```

-## Declaring an Amazon SNS Topic Policy<a name="scenario-sns-policy"></a>
+## Declaring an Amazon SNS topic policy<a name="scenario-sns-policy"></a>

 This snippet shows how to create a policy and apply it to an Amazon SNS topic using the `[AWS::SNS::TopicPolicy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-policy.html)` resource\.
 The `mysnspolicy` resource contains a `PolicyDocument` property that allows the `[AWS::IAM::User](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-user.html)` resource `myuser` to perform the `Publish` action on an `[AWS::SNS::Topic](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-sns-topic.html)` resource `mytopic`\.
 In the snippet, the `[Fn::GetAtt](intrinsic-function-reference-getatt.md)` function gets the ARN for the `myuser` resource and the `[Ref](intrinsic-function-reference-ref.md)` function gets the ARN for the `mytopic` resource\.

 **Important**
 The Amazon SNS policy actions that are [declared in the `AWS::IAM::Policy` resource](#scenario-iam-policy) differ from the Amazon SNS topic policy actions that are [declared in the `AWS::SNS::TopicPolicy` resource](#scenario-sns-policy)\.
 For example, the policy actions `sns:Unsubscribe` and `sns:SetSubscriptionAttributes` are valid for the `AWS::IAM::Policy` resource, but are invalid for the `AWS::SNS::TopicPolicy` resource\.
-For more information about valid Amazon SNS policy actions that you can use with the `AWS::IAM::Policy` resource, see [Special Information for Amazon SNS Policies](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For more information about valid Amazon SNS policy actions that you can use with the `AWS::IAM::Policy` resource, see [Special information for Amazon SNS policies](https://docs.aws.amazon.com/sns/latest/dg/AccessPolicyLanguage_SpecialInfo.html) in the *Amazon Simple Notification Service Developer Guide*\.

 ### JSON<a name="quickref-iam-example-9.json"></a>